-Concrete is one of the hardiest options for inexpensive flooring, as it doesn’t require much upkeep but can be a tricky surface to maintain.
-Naturally porous, concrete tends to absorb liquids and paint splatters over time.
+The concrete surface is one of the hardiest options for inexpensive flooring, as it doesn’t require much upkeep but can be a tricky surface or rust stains to maintain.

 Supplies Needed for The Job

-Whether you have a concrete floor in your basement, garage, workshop, or outdoor patio, a little bit of paint can always improve their gray appearance if you choose the right color.
+Whether you have a concrete surface in your basement, garage, workshop, or outdoor patio, a little bit of paint can always improve its gray appearance if you choose the right color.

-However, concrete’s porousness and roughshod workspaces can often damage paint-jobs.
-If you’re wondering how do you remove paint from concrete floor, you’ll need the following:
+However, concrete’s porousness and roughshod workspaces can often damage paint jobs.
+If you’re wondering how do you remove stubborn paint residue from your indoor and outdoor concrete floor, you’ll need the following:

 How to Remove Paint from Concrete

-- 1Scrape away loose paint - Start by using a metal paint scraper or wire brush to scrape any peeling or chipping paint.
+- 1Scrape away loose paint - Start by using a metal paint scraper or wire scrub brush to scrape any peeling or chipping loosened paint.

 - 2Remove loose debris - To get a clean finish, you’ll need a clean surface.
 Sweep or vacuum any particulates.
 For stubborn dirt, use a garden hose or power washer to clean the floor: Let dry completely before the next step.